A Moderate Retirement Portfolio in 3 Buckets

 Whereas the Aggressive Bucket Portfolio is geared toward retirees with a 25-year (or longer) time horizon and an ability to withstand the volatility that comes along with a 50% equity weighting, the moderate portfolio assumes a 20-year time horizon and less of an appetite for short-term volatility.
 It holds a roughly 40% equity stake, with the remainder of the portfolio in bonds and cash.

 Even though this portfolio's stock weighting is lower than the aggressive portfolio's, it's not risk-free.
-With a heavy allocation to bonds, it could suffer losses in a period of rising interest rates.
-Just as declining bond yields have helped bonds generate strong returns for nearly 30 years, a rising interest-rate environment is likely to result in meager returns from the asset class in the coming decade, or decades.
+A sustained equity-market sell-off would take a toll.
+And with a heavy allocation to bonds, it could suffer losses in a period of rising interest rates.

 That said, I'd point out that the main goal of this and all of the Bucket portfolios is to help the retiree generate adequate cash flow using a diversified total-return portfolio while also preserving principal; capital appreciation above and beyond what's needed for the retiree's living expenses during his lifetime is secondary.
 Retirees for whom increasing principal is a key aim may well want to run with a higher equity weighting, and the various Buckets in these portfolios can be adjusted higher or lower to suit a retiree's own goals and risk preferences.
-(This article can help a retiree using the Bucket system "back into" an appropriate asset allocation given anticipated cash-flow needs.)
 Additionally, even though the portfolios include funds that have Morningstar Analyst Ratings of Bronze or better, investors should feel free to employ their own favorite like-minded holdings in lieu of the ones featured here.